WispySkies02/LuxiDex/README.md

-## What is Floofy Fluff
+## What is LuxiDex?

-Floofy Fluff is your all-round general bot, suited for the average individual.
-There will be access to do moderation actions, as well as make your server fun!
+LuxiDex is your all-round general Pokebot, suited for the average individual.
+There will be access to do search any and everything involving Pokemon!

 ## General Information

 Support server: https://discord.gg/y9h6MUk

-Bot prefix: ff!
+Bot prefix: &

-List of commands: ff!help
+List of commands: &help

 ## Bot Developers